jonburdon/race-hub/README.md

 **Event Instance model**

+An event instance would be created each time an event happens.
+Eg. The CI Marathon 2019, The CI Marathon 2020.
+Event Instances are then added to the checkout process.
+Results are also linked to a specific Event Instance.

 | Key in db | Field Type | Validation |
 |---|---|---|
 | name  | CharField | max_length=254 |